Izzimach/om-react-pixi/README.md

 ![Interactive example](docs/clickablesprites.png)

-Bindings for om to let you create and control [pixi](https://github.com/GoodBoyDigital/pixi.js/) sprites from clojurescript.
+Bindings for [Om](https://github.com/swannodette/om) to let you create and control [Pixi.js](https://github.com/GoodBoyDigital/pixi.js/) sprites from ClojureScript.

 A simple example displaying text on a 400px by 300px canvas: